nickduran/PCED/examples.md

 **Provider**: "Persistent headaches can be caused by tension, migraines, sinus issues, or medication rebound.
 If it doesn't improve in the next few days, we should see you in person to evaluate further."

 **Coding**:
-- P2 (expresses dissatisfaction with current treatment, asks what else)
+- P2 (moderate opportunity - mentions Tylenol as context, asks about alternatives)
 - R1 (discusses multiple causes but no treatment options provided)
 - Context: Non-primary provider = NO, Defers to in-person = YES, Core response canned = NO

----